Is Balsamic Vinegar Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Simple ingredient lists: grape must and wine vinegar as primary ingredients
+- • Products with simple ingredients: grape must and wine vinegar

-- • Moderate use as a salad dressing or finishing drizzle - 1-2 tablespoons per serving is typical
+- • Use freely as a salad dressing, marinade, or finishing drizzle

 ✗ What to Avoid

-- • Balsamic glazes with added preservatives or thickeners if you're sensitive to additives
+- • Balsamic glazes with added sugars if managing gestational diabetes

 Most Common Ingredients in Balsamic Vinegar Products